-Approved Trainers can now oversee and sign-off the whole accreditation process for FUSIC® Lung.
+A CACTUS® Lung Supervisor is now no longer required to conduct the lung triggered assessment.
+Approved Trainers can now oversee and sign-off the whole accreditation process for CACTUS® Lung.
+Supervisors may be required in the future for an advanced lung module.